 Harassment is unwanted conduct related to a protected characteristic that has the purpose or effect of either:

 In addition, harassment also occurs when the unwanted conduct is specifically of a sexual nature or there is less favourable treatment because you have rejected or submitted to unwanted conduct of a sexual nature or related to gender reassignment or sex.

 Victimisation provisions protect you where you do (or might do) protected acts such as bringing discrimination claims, complaining about harassment, or becoming involved in another employee’s discrimination complaint.
 Specifically, victimisation occurs when you are subjected to a detriment because either:

 A protected act is one (or more) of

 Our discrimination law solicitors can help with all forms of discrimination at work, including if you are treated less favourably because you have a part-time or fixed-term contract.
 If negotiations fail to resolve the situation, we can also represent you at an Employment Tribunal.

-Use the menu on the left of the screen to find out more about the different forms of discrimination, or click below:
+Use the menu to find out more about the different forms of discrimination, or click below: